The end of Moore's Law makes software performance engineering a priority for modern computer-science curricula.

-At MIT, Performance Engineering of Software Systems is an upper-division undergraduate course with prereqs of introductory computer architecture, algorithms, and programming courses.
+At MIT, Performance Engineering of Software Systems is an upper-division undergraduate course with prerequisitess of introductory computer architecture, algorithms, and programming courses.
 Other faculty have adapted this material as an introductory graduate course.
 The class uses the C language with OpenCilk task-parallel extensions.
-Recent Performance Engineering of Software Systems offerings, which provide free and open course material for adoption, have featured roughly 20 lectures on the following topics:
+Materials from Fall 2018 are available on MIT Open CourseWare, which includes 23 lectures (listed below), 10 homeworks, 4 projects, 4 quizzes, and practice problems from selected recitations.

 MIT's course has a significant homework/project component.
 Enabling students to achieve high performance on project submissions is a significant goal of the course.
 MIT typically uses servers from commercial cloud providers (historically AWS) to accept project submissions and measure performance.

 Recent projects have included rotating an image, parallelization of a physical simulation, and memory management.
 The traditional MIT capstone project is a bot that plays one side of a 2-player game, where optimized bot performance is a necessity for a competitive submission.

 John Owens adapted MIT 6.106 to create Performance Engineering of Software Systems at UC Davis.

 Originally created in 2018 as a single full-day class, this workshop includes an introduction and 8 separate modules listed below.

 Join the OpenCilk community for access to editable slide decks.